JanuszMarek/ProductsWebAPI/README.md

   "ConnectionString": "Server=(localdb)\\MSSQLLocalDB;Database=ProductsWebAPI;Trusted_Connection=True;MultipleActiveResultSets=true"
 }
 ```
-or you can create new one be write down command in <i>Package Manager Console</i>
+or you can create new one by entering command in <i>Package Manager Console</i>
 ```
 update-database
 ```